European Cruise Packing List: Essentials for City & Cultural Exploration

 Casual Daywear for City Exploration

-- Lightweight tops and breathable fabrics.
+- Lightweight tops and breathable fabrics

-- Comfortable jeans, trousers, or skirts.
+- Comfortable jeans, trousers, or skirts

-Smart Casual Attire for Dining & Evenings
+Smart Casual Attire for Evenings

-- Collared shirts, blouses, and skirts.
+- Collared shirts, blouses, skirts

-- Dress pants or dark jeans.
+- Dress pants or dark jeans

-- Flats or stylish sandals.
+- Flats or stylish sandals

 Dressing Respectfully for Cultural Sites